 Little dogs definitely have a reputation as barkers.
-If you are looking into getting a Havanese or wondering if your dog is normal then you are trying to see if they bark a lot.
+If you’re considering adopting a Havanese or if you are curious about your dog’s behavior, you might be wondering if they typically bark a lot.

-Havanese dogs definitely do bark, however, so do all dogs.
+Havanese definitely do bark, however, so do all dogs, dog barking comes with the territory.
 This little dog is not known for being a barker, but there are situations that the dog will bark in.
 Specifically when the doorbell rings, sometimes when people walk by the front window and if the neighbourhood cat jumps into the yard.

 Our little Havanese Nessie will bark at all of these situations.
 We have also trained her to bark at the back door when she wants to go outside, so she knows that being vocal is part of the deal.